CQCL/Qermit/docs/README.md

 npx serve build
 ```

-alternatively, just look at the built html pages in `docs/build`.
+Alternatively, just look at the built html pages in `docs/build`.
 Serving the html locally allows you to see the navbar.